nushell/nushell/docs/commands/math_eval.md

 ## Examples

-Evalulate math in the pipeline
+Evaluate math in the pipeline
 ```shell
 > '10 / 4' | math eval
 ```